kontena/pharos-docs/configuration/README.md

 ### `cloud`

 Specify cloud provider.
-Kontena Pharos supports a concept of [cloud providers](cloud_providers/README.md).
+Pharos supports a concept of [cloud providers](cloud_providers/README.md).
 Cloud provider is a module that provides an interface for managing load balancers, nodes (i.e. hosts) and networking routes.
 Optionally you can also configure the path to the cloud provider configuration file.
 For example:

 ```yaml
 cloud: